 How to Make Chicken Piccata

-Slice the chicken breasts in half width-wise and gently pound them in between 2 pieces of plastic wrap so that they are about a ½” thick.
+Prep the chicken: First thing I do is slice the chicken breasts in half width-wise and gently pound them between two pieces of plastic wrap until they are about ½ inch thick.

-Coat the chicken breasts in salt and pepper seasoned flour until coated and pat off any excess flour.
+Coat: I dredge the chicken breasts in flour seasoned with salt and pepper, making sure they are well coated, then gently pat off any excess flour.

-Pan sear the chicken breasts in olive oil for 4-5 minutes per side or until golden brown and set them aside.
+Sear: I pan-sear the chicken breasts in olive oil for 4 to 5 minutes on each side until golden brown, then set them aside.

-Add the shallots and garlic to the pan and quickly sauté for 1 to 2 minutes.
+Sauté the aromatics: I add the shallots and garlic to the pan and sauté them quickly for 1 to 2 minutes.

-Deglaze with white wine and add in the capers.
+Deglaze the pan: I pour in the white wine to deglaze, then add the capers.

-Squeeze in lemon juice and cook until the liquid is almost gone or, “au sec.”
+Add the lemon: I squeeze in the lemon juice and cook until the liquid is nearly gone, or “au sec.”

-Remove the pan from the burner and stir in the butter, moving the pan in a circular motion to make a beurre blanc sauce.
+Finish the sauce: I take the pan off the heat and stir in the butter, moving the pan in a circular motion to create a smooth beurre blanc sauce.

 Make-Ahead and Storage